Graveflo/nfind/README.md

     - `GlobState` objects track progress of each pattern as the path gains depth
 * hand rolled - no regex, no non-`std` dependencies
 * fairly robust features (eg. nested expressions in groups)
     - see second help menu below for details [or this](https://code.visualstudio.com/docs/editor/glob-patterns) as of writing
+    - in addition to above posix-style character sets are also supported
 * compatible with windows and posix paths

 ## why not use